xaviiic/twilioGo/README.md

 jwt, err := token.ToJWT()
 ```

-#### Capability Token
+### Capability Token
-> [Capability tokens allow you to add Twilio capabilities to web and mobile applications without exposing your AuthToken in JavaScript or any other client-side environment.][2]
+> [Capability tokens][2] allow you to add Twilio capabilities to web and mobile applications without exposing your AuthToken in JavaScript or any other client-side environment.

 Create a capability token instance first with API account information.
 ```go